sculptures • permaculture • primitive technology • kayaking • links • index • about

 • Most super market soups (2 ¼ ounce Nile Spice, Nissin and Maruchan) need to be doubled or tripled to make one main course for one person.
 As a booster to these, you can add dehydrated vegetables, freeze-dried meat or minute rice.
 If taking freeze-dried meals, take the same thing into account.

-• To protect your food from rodents, insert it in a dry bag and hang from a tree before bed time.
-Under the cover of darkness, these bucktoothed thieves will not hesitate to chew their way through any thing they can reach with food in it...including your shelter with you in it.
+• To protect your food from rodents, insert it in one of your stuff sacks or dry bags and hang from a tree before bed time.
+Under the cover of darkness, these bucktoothed thieves will not hesitate to chew their way through any thing they can reach with food in it...including your shelter.
 I had one chew through my bivy in three seconds flat to reach a rice cake near my ear.